 - Challenge: One of the first challenges was to select the music that Bandersnatch protagonist, Stefan, popped in his Walkman

 - Choice: The viewer is presented with two options—cassette tapes marked Thompson Twins or Now 2

 - Consequences: Choosing Thompson Twins takes viewers down an entirely different path than the Now 2 tape would have, meaning the next challenge, and ultimate outcome, was different.

 The end result of this structure, for viewers, meant that they could spend almost 3 hours helping Bandersnatch’s main character, Stefan, navigate his way to one of a number of different endings, instead of just sitting down to passively watch a 90-minute film.
 Just take a look at the enormity of the Bandersnatch branching scenario below to get an idea of what viewers are up against.

 Applying this model to the world of eLearning, it’s easy to see how branching scenarios could be really useful for employers.
-This type of training structure provides for a more engaging and empowered user experience, in that it makes users more likely to consider and understand the choices they are presented with, and the consequences of their actions.
+This type of training structure provides for a more engaging and empowering user experience, in that it makes users more likely to consider and understand the choices they are presented with, and the consequences of their actions.

 How to create eLearning branching scenarios as engaging as Bandersnatch

 While half the fun of Bandersnatch may have been the fact that there are multiple endings—some of which simply spat the viewer back out into the rabbit warren of the narrative—when we’re designing a branching scenario for eLearning content, clarity and simplicity is key.